vimc/montagu-api/spec/spec.md

     }

 ## DELETE /scenarios/{scenario-id}/
 Deletes a scenario.
-This is only allowed until a scenario is associated with a touchstone.
+This is only allowed if the scenario is not associated with any touchstone.

 ## GET /scenarios/{scenario-id}/responsible_groups/{touchstone-id}
 Returns an enumeration (potentially empty) of modelling groups who are responsible for this